nqoy/Random-Graph-Analyzation/README.md

 ### Simulations:
 To assert the  graph properties, the following process must be executed:
 Choose a list of 10 possible values for probability - 5 smaller and 5 bigger than the property threshold. (for each property).
-Genatate 500 random graphs that includes V = 1000 nodesת for each probability values.
+Generate 500 random graphs that includes V = 1000 nodesת for each probability values.
 5000 graphs in total per property.

 ### Results:
 Some Graphs maintain the properties and some don't, the closer the probability is to the threshold the clearer the property is reflected.